Dr. Biology: This is Ask A Biologist, a program about the living world, and I'm Dr. Biology.

 Dr. Biology: [laughs] Well, tell me, do you have any interesting adventures or stories from your collecting trips?

-Norm: Oh, well, I guess the most harrowing one was on the island of New Caledonia in the South Pacific, where I managed to get turned around on the top of mountain.
+Norm: Oh, well, I guess the most harrowing one was on the island of New Caledonia in the South Pacific, where I managed to get turned around on the top of a mountain.
 Was walking 180 degrees in the wrong direction.
 I got quite lost and had an accident and hurt my leg, trying to cross a stream.
 Spent the night up there waiting for the folks to come find me.

 Dr. Biology: OK, that does seem a little bit more exciting than I would have expected.
 And I hope at least you discovered a new species of spider after all that.